-Bridget Gregory is a New York City telemarketing manager whose husband, Clay (Bill Pullman), a hospital resident, is determined to put an end to the massive debt that he owes to a loan shark by stealing some pharmaceutical cocaine and selling it to a pair of drug dealers for $700,000.
-Everything goes smoothly and Clay brings all of the money home for himself and Bridget, but the mood is ruined when Clay loses his temper with Bridget and slaps her in the face.
-The two manage to patch things up and Clay goes to take a shower, which is when Bridget takes the entire $700,000 and disappears with the full intention of leaving New York and lying low in Chicago.
-On her way there, she makes a brief stop in a small town in upstate New York called Beston, where she meets Mike (Peter Berg), an insurance executive who is immediately drawn to her and everything she represents in his desire to leave small-town life behind for good, and who Bridget is only interested in for sex and nothing else.
-Once Bridget realizes how badly Mike wants to leave town and start a new life (and do both of those things with her by his side), she begins hatching a plan that will give Bridget everything she wants, and none of that includes Mike in any way, shape, or form.
+Bridget Gregory (Linda Fiorentino) is a New York City telemarketing manager whose husband, Clay (Bill Pullman), a hospital resident, is determined to put an end to the massive debt that he owes to a loan shark by stealing some pharmaceutical cocaine and selling it to a pair of drug dealers for $700,000.
+Everything goes smoothly, and Clay brings all of the money home for himself and Bridget, but the mood is ruined when Clay loses his temper with Bridget and slaps her in the face.
+The two manage to patch things up, and Clay goes to take a shower, which is when Bridget takes the entire $700,000 and disappears with the full intention of leaving New York and lying low in Chicago.
+On her way there, she makes a brief stop at a small town in upstate New York called Beston.
+Which is where she meets Mike (Peter Berg), an insurance executive who is immediately drawn to her and everything she represents in his desire to leave small-town life behind for good, and who Bridget is only interested in for sex and nothing else.
+Once Bridget realizes how badly Mike wants to leave Beston and start a new life (and do both of those things with her by his side), she begins hatching a plan that will give Bridget everything she wants, and none of that includes Mike in any way, shape, or form.

 The Last Seduction was skillfully directed by John Dahl, who also directed Kill Me Again and Red Rock West, which were also a pair of critically acclaimed neo-noir films that went on to become a cult classics thanks to home video and cable.
 With such impressive films on his resumé, there were many people who expected Dahl to become a household name and direct additional films of equal quality.
 While the quality of his following films wasn’t always consistent, from the forgettable (Unforgettable, The Great Raid, You Kill Me) to the classics that found new life outside of movie theaters and would go on to make an impact (Rounders, Joy Ride), he definitely stayed busy and in demand, especially as a director of television shows such as Dexter, The Vampire Diaries, Justified, The Affair, and Billions, where his talents were put to good use.

-Along with Dahl’s direction and Steve Barancik’s wickedly smart and funny screenplay, much of what made The Last Seduction such a timeless noir classic is the performances by its cast.
+Along with Dahl’s direction and Steve Barancik’s wickedly smart and funny screenplay, much of what made The Last Seduction such a timeless noir classic are the performances by its cast.